 Spectral Extraction package (see Section 5.6.4

 ) can then be run on these updated flt.fits

 images to extract the spectra from each image separately.
-The individual extracted one-dimensional (1D) wavelength vs. flux spectra, with the bad pixels excluded from the spectrum, can then be converted to individual FITS images and noao.onedspec.scombine
+The individual extracted one-dimensional (1D) wavelength vs. flux spectra, with the bad pixels excluded from the spectrum, can then be converted to individual FITS images.
+A task like noao.onedspec.scombine

-used, for example, to merge all the spectra of each object to a single deep spectrum.
+, for example, could be used to merge all spectra for a specific object into a single deep spectrum.

 However, for data taken with the G800L grism for both WFC and HRC, aXe

 (see Section 5.6.4